grisu/gricli/USAGE.md

 ### outputfile

-The path to a file where Gricli output is redirected to.
+The path to a file where command output is redirected to.

-Some Gricli commands will print messages for the user.
+Some commands will print messages for the user.
 This output can be redirected to a file for processing.

+Note that this option does not redirect job output.
+They will use the standard output files stdout.txt and stderr.txt You can see the contents of these files using the 'view' command e.g:

+    view myjob stdout.txt
+    view myjob stderr.txt

 Example usage:

-    set outputfile /home/myfolder/gricli_output.txt
+    set outputfile /home/myfolder/output.txt

 ### package